 People are working later in life, and as a result, many are making a career change.
 While changing careers doesn’t come without its challenges, the good news is a recent national study shows 82% of people over 45 who decided to make a career change were successful in doing so.
 If you thought changing career at 30 was impossible, this statistic should put your mind at ease.

 There are a variety of reasons you may be looking for a career change.
 Are you currently working in construction?
 If so, perhaps you’d like to consider going back to school for an engineering degree.
 Have you been making ends meet without a college degree, but you feel like you’ve outgrown your job?
 Are you a mom, who has dedicated her career to her kids, but is beginning to research what it will take to get back into the work force?
 All of these are common reasons for people to begin looking into how to make a career change.
-It is challenging, but we’re hoping these tips for changing careers will help you as you decide if a new career path is
+It is challenging, but we’re hoping these tips for changing careers will help you as you decide if a new career path is for you.

 How to Transition Careers